Webb School of Knoxville

 Webb School of Knoxville is a private coeducational day school in Knoxville, Tennessee, enrolling students from pre-kindergarten to twelfth grade.
 It was founded in 1955 by Robert Webb (1919–2005), grandson of Webb School of Bell Buckle founder Sawney Webb.
-The current President of Webb School of Knoxville is Dr. Ansel Sanders.

 History

 Sequoyah Hills Presbyterian

 In 1955, Robert Webb, then 36, made his way from the Webb School in Claremont, California to Knoxville, Tennessee, with plans to found the third school in his family.
 Webb's grandfather, Sawney Webb, had established the Webb School of Bell Buckle in middle Tennessee, and his uncle Thompson Webb had started the Webb School in Claremont.
 During the first school year, 4 students attended the new Webb School, but by the end of the year, the total had risen to 11.
 The first two school years were held in the basement of Sequoyah Hills Presbyterian Church.
 The new school adopted the Latin motto of the Webb School in Claremont, "principes non homines."